-The Conservation & Education Center – a free-admission facility located next to the Aquarium – is comprised of interactive science-based exhibits on the topics of water conservation, our local waterways, and the effects of plastic on our rivers and oceans.
+The St. Louis Aquarium Foundation presents interactive science-based exhibits on the topics of water conservation, our local waterways, and the effects of plastic on our rivers and oceans throughout the Aquarium.

-The Center is operated by the St. Louis Aquarium Foundation, which is committed to providing free Aquarium admission to individuals in under-resourced communities, teaching STEM education classes, and being our region’s recognized voice for water stewardship.
+The St. Louis Aquarium Foundation is committed to providing free Aquarium admission to individuals in under-resourced communities, teaching STEM education classes, and being our region’s recognized voice for water stewardship.

-A visit to the Conservation & Education Center starts that in motion.
+A visit to the Aquarium and our interactive exhibits starts that in motion

-The Fish Draw sponsored by Tetra is a popular destination for Aquarium guests both young and young-at-heart.
+The Fish Draw is a popular destination for Aquarium guests both young and young-at-heart.
 Add your flair to one of the fish coloring sheets, scan it in, and watch it swim in our virtual Mississippi River!

 River Dance presented by Enterprise Bank & Trust Foundation displays the shifts in the course of the Mississippi River throughout history.
 Through interpretive signs, guests learn about the people, flow, and attempts to tame this mighty river.

 See the big picture of our country’s water flow at the What’s Your Watershed? exhibit presented by Kent Family Foundation.
 Enter a zip code or location to see where the water flows from to get to the selected location and also where the water flows after we use it (hint: usually the ocean).
-On each of the four interactive kiosks, dive a little deeper with factoids about issues that affect each watershed’s health.
+On each of the two interactive kiosks, dive a little deeper with factoids about issues that affect each watershed’s health.